rafarmerjr1/Vulnerable_PHP_Website/Notes/solutions.md

 **Gallery - social.php**

 Reasonable file upload filter, but still weak.
 This filter will catch files ending in php, but not php.jpg.
 This should work:
-`evil.php.jpeg`
+`evil.php.jpg`
 Then, if an attacker has also grabbed the webadmin password from the products page, from the admin portal they can rename uploads and change the file to `evil.php`.

 I've included a cmd.php file in the Notes folder if you want to test it.
 Submitted images are stored in the resources/user_images folder.
+Also accepts svg files if you'd like to try XXE that way, although I haven't tested it.

 ## Admin-only Pages